 08 of 09

 Liguria boasts some of the most rugged landscape in Italy, a steady succession of high mountains plunging into the sea.
 As a result, the population lives mostly in the valley mouths, drawing what little substance they can from the flatter parts of the valley floors, and putting their boats to sea—both to fish and to communicate.
 Indeed, until the railway was built a little more than a century ago, it was much easier for people to go by boat than to travel overland, and even now what would be a quick drive on the highway can take hours on the old roads.

 Given the scarcity of arable land, it's natural that the Ligurian diet is primarily vegetarian and fish-based.
 Ligurians do enjoy pasta, but often add potatoes or string beans to the water, and tend to use simple sauces, of which pesto is the most famous.
-Ravioli are also a Ligurian creation; most of the traditional recipes are vegetarian, stuffed with wild greens (especially borragine, a herb gathered on mountain slopes) and ricotta, though they can also be meat-filled.
-And during the spring there are many savory pies stuffed with green vegetables.
+Ravioli is also a Ligurian staple; most of the traditional recipes are vegetarian, stuffed with wild greens (especially borragine, a herb gathered on mountain slopes) and ricotta, though they can also have meat.
+During the spring, there are many savory pies stuffed with green vegetables.

-Ligurians enjoy fish in all manner of ways, from hearty fish stews such as buridda and ciupin to more elegant dishes.
-Meats, on the other hand, play a lesser role; cima alla genovese, stuffed breast of veal, is reserved for festive occasions, as is tocco di carne, or stewed beef.Continue to 9 of 9 below.
+Ligurians enjoy fish in many preparations, from hearty stews such as buridda and ciuppin to more elegant dishes.
+Meats, on the other hand, play a lesser role; cima alla Genovese (stuffed breast of veal), started out as a dish of meager means and is now served at festive occasions, as is tocco di carne (stewed beef).Continue to 9 of 9 below.

 09 of 09